Theory for polaritonic quantum tunneling: Conclusion

 I show a simple, analytically solvable, toy model for polaritonic tunneling.
 In principle, there are numerous calculation techniques in the literature but the multidimensionality of the polaritonic system and the ski-jumping potential require some adaptation.
 These techniques might prove useful, for instance, in the investigations of macroscopic tunneling in superconducting circuit arrays or other interacting ensembles of metastable systems.

 Even if the main result, the polaritonic tunneling rate modification~\eqref{eq:ratemod}, is obtained in a ski-jumping potential that does not directly correspond to any potential seen in nature, it has value.
-As a first guess, the structure of the solution is likely similar for a different potential: the modification is determined by the bare action and the harmonic frequency~$\omega_H$.
+As a first guess, the structure of the solution is likely similar for a different potential: The modification is determined by the bare action and the harmonic frequency~$\omega_H$.
 The formation of polaritons affects the coherence properties in such a way that the tunneling rate may be increased.
 At the same time, if $N \gg 1$, the dark states spoil the effect of the polaritons to the tunneling decay rate out of any metastable potential.
 Of course, I would prefer to be proven wrong.

-My work in the low-temperature regime coupled with the transition state results in Refs.~\onlinecite{zhdanov2020vacuum} and~\onlinecite{campos2020polaritonic} indicate that there is no collective polaritonic effect in the escape rate in the case of a large number $N$ of molecules.
-Thus, it seems that one should take into account the possibility of systems returning back to the metastable state, or that there is no effect to be found in the first place.
+My work in the low-temperature regime coupled with the transition state results in Refs.~\onlinecite{zhdanov2020vacuum} and~\onlinecite{campos2020polaritonic} indicate that there is no collective and resonant polaritonic effect in the escape rate in the case of a large number $N$ of molecules.
+However, there are extensions to the model presented here that may affect the end result.
+It has been theoretically suggested that inhomogeneous broadening of metastable system frequencies might change polaritonic dark states by providing them some photonic weight which can change the tunneling rate as well~\cite{du2022catalysis,dubail2022large}.
+One may also expect changes to tunneling rates when entering the ultrastrong-coupling regime~\cite{forn2019ultrastrong}.
+Furthermore, I include a single cavity mode, coupling linearly to a single coordinate of the metastable system.
+The inclusion of multiple modes allows for a more realistic description of a cavity and light-matter interaction.
+It would open an avenue to investigate possible symmetry effects within light-matter coupling and tunneling rates, motivated by a recent experiment in polaritonic chemistry~\cite{pang2020symmetry}.

 This article considers only a truly metastable potential.
-An alternative system would be a bistable potential which we considered in the thermal activation limit~\cite{kansanen2022cavity}.
+An alternative system would be a bistable potential which we have considered in the thermal activation limit~\cite{kansanen2022cavity}.
 For the low-temperature limit, the approach would have to be different than what I present here because there are no similar instantons.
 This is because these imaginary-time paths are at zero energy while the cavity changes the energies of the stationary states.
 Tunneling in bistable systems therefore requires another approach.